-Figure 1 plots the impulse responses to a 1% positive euro -appreciation shock (an exogenous appreciation of the euro driven by an increase in ξ_t by 1%).
+Figure 1 plots the impulse responses to a 1% positive euro-appreciation shock (an exogenous appreciation of the euro driven by an increase in ξ_t by 1%).
 This shock is interpreted as exchange rate movements driven by non-fundamentals (speculative forces).
 It deteriorates the country's terms of trade.
 Thus, by performing this analysis, we quantitatively study the dynamic effects of the recent appreciations of the euro on the Algerian economy.
-As expected by the economic theory, such a shock persistently depreciates the home currency and decrease the terms of trade.
-These two effects entail a decline of the home country's export earnings and an increase in the marginal costs of imports.
+As expected by the economic theory, such a shock persistently depreciates the domestic currency and decreases the terms of trade.
+These two effects entail a decline of the domestic country's export earnings and an increase in the marginal costs of imports.
 Consequently, the imported goods prices increase and imports become more expensive.
-The euro appreciation also leads the an increase in the valuation of the external debts, denominated in the euro, in terms of the Algerian dinar and the U.S. dollar.
-Thus, if oil prices or exports remain unchanged, the home country must borrow from abroad, by selling further foreign bonds, to finance its external debt services and its import purchase.
-But, the increase in the borrowed funds reduces the price of the foreign bonds that the country supplies in the international financial markets, for the increase of risk premium.
+The euro appreciation also leads to an increase in the valuation of the external debt, denominated in the euro, in terms of the Algerian dinar and the U.S. dollar.
+Thus, if oil prices or exports remain unchanged, the domestic country must borrow further from abroad, by selling more foreign bonds, to finance its external debt services and its import purchase.
+Nevertheless, the increase in the borrowed funds reduces the price of the foreign bonds that the country supplies in the international financial markets, for the increase of risk premium.

-With higher risk premium, the country allocates a bigger portion of its newly borrowed funds to pay back the interest payments on its external debt.
+With higher risk premium, the country allocates a larger portion of its newly borrowed funds to pay back the interest payments on its external debt.
 The simulation results show that the country's foreign debts significantly increase by 5% at the fourth quarter after the shock.
 This jump in the foreign debts is explained by the increase in the valuation and the interest payments (because the country is facing higher interest rate due to the increase in its country-specific risk-premium terms).

-Therefore, the deterioration of the home current account by 0.75% after a euro-appreciation shock is mainly driven by the increase in the valuation of the external debts in terms of the Algerian and the U.S. dollar, the decline in the export revenues, by the jump in the foreign debt services, and by the increase in the imported-goods invoice.
-Similarly, the decline in the export revenues and the depreciation of the home currency reduce the home agents' demand of foreign goods, which leads to a decline of imports and to increases in IPI and CPI inflation rates.
-Nevertheless, production in the non-oil sectors significantly jumps up on the impact of the euro-appreciation shock due to the fact that home agents increase their demand of home goods that are relatively cheaper than the imported goods.
-Thus, even though an exogenous appreciation of the euro highly deteriorates the home country's current account, it improves production in both domestic oil and non-oil sectors.
+Therefore, the deterioration of the domestic current account by 0.75% after a euro-appreciation shock is mainly driven by the increase in the valuation of the external debt in terms of the Algerian dinar and the U.S. dollar, the decline in the export revenues, by the jump of the foreign debt services and the increase in the imported-goods invoice.
+Similarly, the decline in the export revenues and the depreciation of the domestic currency reduces the domestic agents' demand of foreign goods, which leads to a decline of imports and to increases in IPI and CPI inflation rates.
+Nevertheless, production in the non-oil sectors significantly jumps up on the impact of the euro-appreciation shock due to the fact that domestic agents increase their demand of domestic goods that become relatively cheaper than the imported goods.
+Thus, even though an exogenous appreciation of the euro highly deteriorates the domestic country's current account, it slightly improves production in both oil and non-oil sectors.